 NORD gratefully acknowledges Charles E. Schwartz, PhD, Senior Research Scientist, Emeritus, Greenwood Genetic Center, for the preparation of this report.

-Snyder-Robinson syndrome (SRS) is a rare x-linked intellectual disability (XLID) disorder in which affected males have a slender build with long limbs, angular profile, and prominent muscles or bones (asthenic habitus), low muscle mass, some abnormal facial features (dysmorphism), speech abnormalities, outward curvature and lateral curvature of the spine (kyphoscoliosis) and decreased bone mass leading to fragile bones (osteoporosis).
-Seizures are also not uncommon.
-The syndrome results from an inactivating mutation in the spermine synthase gene resulting in an inability to convert spermidine to spermine.
+Snyder-Robinson syndrome (SRS) is a rare X-linked intellectual disability (XLID) disorder in which affected males have a slender build with long limbs, angular profile, and prominent muscles or bones (asthenic habitus), low muscle mass, some abnormal facial features (dysmorphism), speech abnormalities, outward curvature and lateral curvature of the spine (kyphoscoliosis) and decreased bone mass leading to fragile bones (osteoporosis).
+Seizures are also rather common.
+The syndrome results from an inactivating mutation in the spermine synthase (SMS) gene resulting in an inability to convert spermidine to spermine.

 Snyder-Robinson syndrome is a rare X-linked intellectual disability disorder and as such it is difficult to estimate its prevalence.
 As SRS has been identified in patients located in the United States, South America and Europe, it is likely not restricted to any ethnic population geographical locale.

 A diagnosis of Snyder-Robinson syndrome can be made based on the clinical presentation and confirmed by sequencing of the SMS gene.
 However, since SRS is a rare XLID condition, more likely the diagnosis is made after whole exome sequencing (WES) identifies a mutation in the SMS gene.
 Additionally, since at present only one mutation in SMS has appeared more than once, biochemical studies (SMS activity and cellular spermidine/spermine ratios) should be conducted to absolutely insure a proper diagnosis of SRS.